 AWS Certified SysOps Administrator

-The average salary for those holding the AWS Certified SysOps Administrator – Associate certification is $119,143, a 10 percent increase from 2015.
+The average salary for those holding the AWS Certified SysOps Administrator – Associate certification is $125,149.
 This certification validates technical expertise in deployment, management and operations on AWS.
 Candidates seeking this certification should understand concepts such as:

 - Implementing and controlling the flow of data to and from AWS